ejstreet/markdown-cv/index.md

 Responsible for creating and optimising CI pipelines and cloud infrastructure for a fintech startup

 Accomplishments:
-- Created and maintained several terraform modules and played a key role in migrating existing AWS infrastructure into infrastructure-as-code repository using terraform and terragrunt
+- Created and maintained several terraform modules and played a key role in migrating existing AWS infrastructure into infrastructure-as-code repository using terraform, terragrunt, and packer
 - Reduced AWS bill by 20% by identifying cost saving opportunities and implementing autoscaling and self-healing infrastructure that is suitable for spot deployments
 - Automated credential rotations for third-party integrations by creating a FastAPI microservice that leveraged Selenium browser automation
 - Optimised Gitlab CI pipelines to run 1 hour's worth of Python/Django tests in under 6 minutes